Siege of Avignon (1226): Siege

 The siege began on 10 June.
 The walls were too strong to be assaulted, nor could the city be entirely cut off.
 Louis dug trenches facing the walls and connected his forces on both sides of the river with pontoon bridges.
 The siege train he had moved down the Rhône on barges contained petraries, including trebuchets, and the walls of Avignon were bombarded continuously on all sides to little effect.
 Louis's chief siege engineer, Amaury Copeau, was killed by a stone from the defenders, who also succeeded in burning some of his engines.

 Louis was able, with patrols, to restrict Avignon's food supply sufficiently to cause shortages.
 He received some help from other Provençal cities, the traditional rivals of Avignon.
 Supporters of Raymond VII harried Louis's foragers and fought a scorched earth campaign, resulting in food shortages among the besiegers as well.
 Food had to be imported to the camp by river at a great cost.
 Poor nutrition and sanitation combined with the heat of summer produced disease in the camp, and even Louis may have fallen ill.
 Dysentery raged and Louis eventually had to order the bodies of the dead thrown into the river.

 The morale of Louis's army sank, and there were accusations of treachery.
 It was probably owing to this mounting discontent that Louis launched an assault on the walls on 8 August.
 Count Guy II of Saint-Pol led the assault, but the attackers received heavy fire from the towers and were repulsed.
 Guy himself was killed by a stone.
 The Chronicle of Tours blames the failure of the assault on the treachery of Count Theobald IV of Champagne and Duke Peter I of Brittany.
 Theobald, who only arrived after the start of the siege, had relatives in Avignon and appears to have maintained contact with them during the siege.
 He and his men abandoned the siege after having served only the forty days required by feudal custom.
-He and Peter were known to be sympathetic to Raymond and the Avignonese, but Peter probably remained with the royal army until the end of siege.
+He and Peter were known to be sympathetic to Raymond and the Avignonese, but Peter probably remained with the royal army until the end of the siege.
 He probably arrived even later than Theobald, since unlike the latter he did not sign the letter to Frederick II.

 By late August both sides were eager for terms.
 It was the Avignonese who asked first.
 Louis readily entered negotiations because he wished to march against Raymond before winter.
 His timing was good.
 Two weeks after packing up camp, the site of encampment was flooded by the Durance.
 Louis died of dysentery, possibly contracted at the siege, in November.